theforeman/foreman_discovery/README.md

 Delete a machine and reboot it to have it move back to the Discovery Pool.

-# Caveats
+# Permissions

-* Mass-update buttons (Delete/Location/Organization) don't work properly
+The plugin will create a Role called "Discovery" when first started.
+You can assign this role to non-admins to allow them to use the discovery plugin.
+Alternatively assign the `:perform_discovery` permission to an existing Role.

 # TODO

-* Fix the caveats
-* Add ACLs
 * Add Tests
 * Add API
-* Add proper Location/Organization handling
+* Add proper Location/Organization handling (via a Wizard maybe?)

 # Copyright